chris-pinier/N200-Latency-and-VET/README.md

 <h1>Task Description</h1>
 <h2>Dataset 1.</h2>
-The participants performed a version of a two-back continuous performance task that included rewards and punishments, themselves communicated via auditory feedback tones.
+Participants performed a version of a two-back continuous performance task that included rewards and punishments, themselves communicated via auditory feedback tones.
 The participants were presented with a succession of letters on a screen and had to determine with button presses whether any given letter was the same as the one presented two occurrences earlier.

 <h2>Dataset 2.</h2>
-In the second dataset, participants were presented with Gabor patches that were embedded in visual noise and varied in orientations and spatial frequencies.
+Participants were presented with Gabor patches that were embedded in visual noise and varied in orientations and spatial frequencies.
 The experiment consisted of two tasks, each containing three different block types of increasing difficulty.
 In the first one, the so-called “Signal task”, the goal was to classify Gabor patches into two categories of either low or